exploratoria/exploratoria.github.io/exhibits/waves/cylindrical-wave/readme.md

 * Click "random" to see the wave traveling through a random distribution of particles

 * Change the variable named "amplitude" in the displacement() function to alter the size of the oscillations

+* Change the minus sign before the time variable to make the wave move in the opposite direction

 ### About the Code